NoneShen/Poly-document/new_chain/side_chain/contracts.md

 <h1 align="center">Develop for New Chain</h1>

-The development of a new chain is mainly to develop cross-chain modules.
+The development of a new chain mainly involves developing cross-chain modules.
 Here, cross-chain module works as a set of smart contracts.
 In some cases, it can also work as a native module of blockchain.
 To help you develop it, here we offer the examples in `Solidity` for each main method.
 You may refer to the full [code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager) of these contracts.

 > [!Note|style:flat|label:Notice]
 > If the chain integrated to Poly Network supports EVM, developers could freely use our cross-chain contracts as templates.
 If not, you may need to develop your own contracts which contains the main features as shown in following guidelines.